openphacts/ops.js/README.md

 var callback=function(success, status, response){
     searcher.parseResponse(response);
 };
+// response will be null in the case of errors
 // limit to 20 results, species human (branch 4), with type set to compounds (uuid 07a800....)
 searcher.byTag(appID, appKey, 'Aspirin', '20', '4', '07a84994-e464-4bbf-812a-a4b96fa3d197', callback);
 ```